On This Page

 Steps Involved in Pleading Down a DUI

 Understanding the path from arrest to resolution helps you make informed decisions about your case.
-Each step presents opportunities to challenge the prosecution’s evidence and work toward a favorable plea deal.
-Let’s walk through the key stages of this process.
+Here’s what the process typically looks like:

 Initial Consultation with a Defense Attorney